denten-books/plain-text/main.md

 ### 2.2 From Texts to Work

 My short history of the distinction between form and content is necessarily reductive.
-The situation on the ground was and continuous to be more nuanced than the dichotomy would suggest, with a number of reasonable positions between extreme idealism and extreme materialism.
-It is enough however to give a sense of "what's at stake:" not just a dry academic debate about the nature of art, but the very capability of art (and don't necessarily think "high art" here) to transform humanity.
+The situation on the ground was and continues to be more nuanced than the dichotomy would suggest, with a number of reasonable positions between extreme idealism and extreme materialism.
+It is enough however to give a sense of what's at stake: not just a dry academic debate about the nature of art, but the very capability of art (and don't necessarily think "high art" here) to transform humanity.
 For Hegel, true art reaches for truth beyond visible forms, transcending the deterministic material universe.
 The early formalists rejected